LERCAutomation/DataExtractor-ArcPro-UserGuide/anatomy/anatomy.rst

 .. figure:: figures/InterfaceAnnotated.png
 	:align: center

-	Example of an ArcGIS Pro map configured for the Data Extractor tool
+	Example of an ArcGIS Pro project configured for the Data Extractor tool

 .. raw:: latex